Small Volume Liposuction & Liposculpture in Melbourne | Dr Patrick Briggs Plastic Surgeon

 What is Liposuction?

-If you wish to lose weight dramatically, liposuction or as liposculpture is not the right option.
-You should avoid so-called high volume mega liposuction performed by underqualified doctors.
+If you are wanting to lose weight dramatically, liposuction/liposculpture are not the right options.
+Furthermore, you should avoid so-called high-volume mega liposuction performed by underqualified doctors.

 You may consider weight loss surgery or seek weight loss help – see www.newbodyspecialists.com.au for ideas.